 For the most part, eye discharge is harmless.
 However, sometimes it can be an indication of a more serious condition.
 Read on to learn what causes the discharge and what can be done to stop it.

-Eye discharge is a yellowish, sticky, crusty substance that can sometimes make your eye’s feel glued shut.
-It can be temporary such as when you wake up in the morning, or persistent in which medical attention should be considered.
-Usually the eye discharges are harmless and it is part of your body’s natural defense system, but some cases are serious.
+Eye discharge is a yellowish, sticky, crusty, substance that can sometimes make your eyes feel like they have been glued shut.
+It can be temporary—such as when you wake up in the morning—or persistent, in which case medical attention should be considered.
+Usually eye discharge is a harmless part of your body’s natural defense system, but some cases are serious.
 Eye discharge can be present in both children and adults, and it affects males and females equally.

 Causes of Eye Discharge

-There are many different causes as to why your eye produces discharge.
-Most are harmless, but some causes can be the result of a more serious condition.
-The first and the most common reason is waking up with discharge in the corners of your eyes.
-This discharge is a sign that some form of bacteria, either from make-up or extra oily skin has tried to make its way into your eye while you were sleeping.
-A bacteria invasion can lead to a more serious condition like Blepharitis, which is an inflammation at the base of your eyelashes that produces the thick, yellowish pus filled with bacteria-fighting white blood cells.
-Many people who are sick with cold or flu tend to have more eye discharge as well.
-A sticky and yellowish discharge that seals your eyes shut is a natural defense to conditions such as pinkeye.
-Pinkeye is a virus infection that attacks the membrane that covers the eyeball.
-A thinner, clearer and less-crusty discharge could be the result of allergies or a cold/flu and usually goes away once the irritating factors are eliminated.
-Pollen, gusty winds, dry eyes or an eyelash can cause an irritation which will lead to the discharge.
+There are many different reasons why your eye produces discharge.
+Most causes are harmless, but some can be the result of a more serious condition.
+The most common occurrence is waking up with discharge in the corners of your eyes.
+This discharge is a sign that some form of bacteria, either from make-up or extra oily skin, has tried to make its way into your eye while you were sleeping.
+A bacterial infection can lead to a more serious condition like blepharitis, which is an inflammation at the base of your eyelashes that produces a thick, yellowish pus filled with bacteria-fighting white blood cells.
+People who are sick with cold or flu tend to have more eye discharge.
+A sticky, yellowish discharge that seals your eyes shut is the body’s natural defense against conditions such as pinkeye.
+Pinkeye is a viral infection that attacks the membrane that covers the eyeball.
+A thinner, clearer, and less-crusty discharge could be the result of allergies or a cold, and it usually goes away once the irritating factors have been eliminated.
+Pollen, gusty winds, dry eyes, or an eyelash can also cause irritation, which will also lead to discharge.

-Other, more serious causes of eye discharge can be associated with medical conditions such as Conjunctivitis and corneal ulcers.
-A corneal ulcer is an open sore in the outer layer of the cornea and is associated with infections and bacteria.
+Other more serious causes of eye discharge can be associated with medical conditions such as conjunctivitis and corneal ulcers.
+A corneal ulcer is an open sore in the outer layer of the cornea, and it is often caused by a bacterial infection.
 Conjunctivitis is an inflammation or infection of the membrane that lines the eyelids.
-Both of these conditions can lead to more serious eye problems, so if you’re experiencing pain, eye swelling or visual changes as well as eye discharge, you should go see your eye care professional immediately.
+Both of these conditions can lead to more serious eye problems, so if you are experiencing pain, eye swelling, or visual changes as well as eye discharge, you should go see your eye care professional immediately.
 Additional causes of eye discharge may include: